Article writing services are in demand. Why? Because B2B buyers typically consume 13 pieces of content prior to purchasing.

 What do you mean by ‘articles’?

-You might think of blogs, but it’s much more than that.
+You might think of blog posts, but it’s much more than that.
 Engaging articles can provide advice or industry thought to your audience.
-This could be online (perhaps ranking for specific keywords) or via relevant trade magazines.
-In-depth downloads and whitepapers are also incredibly valuable, working hard when you’re not there.
+This could be online (perhaps SEO ranking for specific keywords) or via relevant trade magazines.
+High-quality downloads and whitepapers are also incredibly valuable, working hard when you’re not there.

 If you’re after customer stories, I cover my services on another page.